zephraph/notes/Recurse/Recurse.md

 ## Principles to govern my time at RC

+1. Completion is never the goal
-- I will forgive myself for not completing projects because the goal is never completion.
-It's learning and growth.
+	- I will work to learn and explore new areas of interest, but forgive myself for any project left undone.
--
+2.